katzgrau/hoc-node-login-server-example/README.md

-# Node Login Server Example
+# Hour of Code: Node Login Server Example

 This is just a basic webserver that accepts login requests.
 It is written in javascript (nodejs), and uses a few third party packages.
 The usernames and